tomjoht/learnapidoc/_docs/rest_api_specifications/openapi_tutorial/pubapis_openapi_activity.md

 * [Step 7: tags object](pubapis_openapi_step7_tags_object.html)
 * [Step 8: externalDocs object](pubapis_openapi_step8_external_docs_object.html)

+## Make sure your spec validates

 Validate your specification document in the [Swagger Editor](https://swagger.io/swagger-editor/).
-Then execute a request to make sure it's working correctly.
+Execute a request to make sure it's working correctly.

-## Check the answer
+## Check your spec against mine

 If you get stuck or want to compare your spec with mine, see [openapi_sunrise_sunset.yml](/learnapidoc/assets/files/swagger-sunrise-sunset/openapi_sunrise_sunset.yml).

+Note that the Sunrise and sunset times API doesn't require authorization, so you can skip [Step 6: security object](pubapis_openapi_step6_security_object.html).

 {: .tip}
 You can use this OpenAPI specification document when working through the [Swagger UI activity](pubapis_swagger_ui_activity.html).

-Note that the Sunrise and sunset times API doesn't require authorization, so you can skip [Step 6: security object](pubapis_openapi_step6_security_object.html).